OfficeDev/open-xml-docs/docs/word/how-to-delete-comments-by-all-or-a-specific-author-in-a-word-processing-document.md

 api_type:
 - schema
 ms.assetid: c66a64ca-cb0d-4acc-9d05-535b5bbb8c96
-title: 'How to: Delete comments by all or a specific author in a word processing document (Open XML SDK)'
+title: 'How to: Delete comments by all or a specific author in a word processing document'
 description: 'Learn how to delete comments by all or a specific author in a word processing document using the Open XML SDK.' ms.suite: office